Are you struggling to save battery life on Android device?

-Battery backup always matters now when we plans to buy our new smartphone.
 All of us hates frequent charging.
+Battery backup always matters now when we plan to buy our new smartphone.

 Lots of Android smartphones are out there in the market with good battery backup but unfortunately, they don’t have endless battery life.
 So here are some simple hacks to save battery life on your Android devices.

 So why we have to plug in our Android smartphones into power socket every day?

 A number of factors have conspired to reduce gadget endurance over the past several years.
 Thinner designs with less room for batteries, larger and brighter screens, faster quad-core processors, more software that runs in the background, and power-hungry GPS radios all share responsibility.
 The move from 3G to 4G networks a few years ago—particularly of the LTE variety—has also taken its toll.

 Save Battery Life On Android Devices :

 Here are the golden tips to extend your Android handset’s battery life :

 Yes, its strange but true, black wallpaper can save battery life of your Android smartphone.

 Why black wallpaper? — Because most smartphones in the market AMOLED screen which only illuminate the colored pixels.
 And black pixels are unlit, so the more black pixels you have, or the more darker pixels, the less power is needed to light them up.

 This method is important, just find the culprit who is responsible for draining your battery.